bytedance/android-inline-hook/CONTRIBUTING.md

-# Contributing to shadowhook
+# Contributing to ShadowHook

-Welcome to the shadowhook project.
+Welcome to the ShadowHook project.
 Read on to learn more about our development process and how to propose bug fixes and improvements.

 ## Issues